LOVE YOUR COLLEGE ESSAY

 As your writing coach, I can make your essay assignment less daunting, and the process more enjoyable.
-Step by step, we will brainstorm possible topics, outline a rough draft, and go through the revision process using Google Docs until you’ve achieved a clear, effective, well-written essay.
+Beginning with an online meeting, or in person if you are local, we will brainstorm possible topics, outline a rough draft, and go through the revision process using Google Docs until you’ve achieved a clear, effective, well-written essay.

 College admission officers understand that you can’t be measured solely by the sum of your GPA results and standardized test scores.
 They already have that data.
 By reading your application essay, they are seeking a glimpse into the real you.
 They want to read your story, get a sense of the kind of person you are.

 As a father and professional writer, it would be a pleasure to work with you as your writing coach.
-I can’t write your college application essay for you –- it’s your story, your life –- but I can help you zero in on the right topic, offers tips for narrative-style writing, edit your essay throughout the revision process, and enable you to create a final, polished product that makes readers smile.
+I can’t write your college application essay for you –- it’s your story, your life –- but I can help you zero in on the right topic (and avoid the wrong one), offer tips for narrative-style writing, edit your essay throughout the revision process, and enable you to create a final, polished product that makes readers smile.

 Most of all, I want you to be proud of your final essay — I want you to love it — and to feel that it authentically reflects your thoughts, values, and experiences.
 This is your moment to shine.

-JAMES PRELLER lives in Delmar, NY, and is the father of three children (ages 17, 19, and 25), who have been accepted into Geneseo, George Washington, Berklee College of Music, and Brown.
+JAMES PRELLER lives in Delmar, NY, and is the father of three children (ages 21, and 23, and 29), who have been accepted into Geneseo, George Washington, Berklee College of Music, and Brown.
 He has worked as a professional writer since 1986, and has published more than 80 books for young people, from picture books to young adult novels.
-He’s the author of the “Jigsaw Jones” and “Scary Tales” series, as well as Bystander,The Courage Test, and more.
-You may email him at firstname.lastname@example.org.
+He’s the author of the “Jigsaw Jones” and “Scary Tales” series, as well as Bystander,The Courage Test, Blood Mountain, All Welcome Here, Exit 13 (coming soon!), and more.
+You may email him at email@example.com.
 Or call, or text 518-428-0590.

-The total fee is $250.
+The total fee is $300.
 I charge a $75 consultation fee up front, at the time of our first meeting.
-If you decide to continue on with me, that $75 will be absorbed in the $250 fee (meaning you’ll only owe $175 upon completion).
-I live in Delmar, NY.
+If you decide to continue on with me, that $75 will be absorbed in the $300 fee (meaning you’ll only owe $225 upon completion).
+I live in Delmar, NY, but can work with students anywhere in the USA.
 Please contact me at Jamespreller@aol.com.
 Thanks!

 18 TIPS FOR WRITING YOUR NARRATIVE-STYLED COLLEGE ADMISSIONS ESSAY